penrose/penrose/CONTRIBUTING.md

   - [Yarn][] v1.x

-Depending on your platform, here are some extra instructions:
+And then depending on your platform, here are some extra instructions:

 ### Apple Silicon